 Sacral nerve stimulation

-If your urge incontinence is the result of your detrusor muscles contracting too often, sacral nerve stimulation – also known as sacral neuromodulation – may be recommended.
+If urge incontinence is the result of your detrusor muscles contracting too often, sacral nerve stimulation, also known as sacral neuromodulation, may be recommended.

-During this operation, a device is inserted near one of your sacral nerves, usually in one of your buttocks.
-An electrical current is sent from this device into the sacral nerve.
+A device is inserted near 1 of your sacral nerves, usually in 1 of your buttocks.
+An electrical current is sent from the device into the sacral nerve.

-This should improve the way signals are sent between your brain and your detrusor muscles, and so reduce your urges to urinate.
+This should improve the way signals are sent between your brain and your detrusor muscles and reduce your urges to pee.

 Sacral nerve stimulation can be painful and uncomfortable, but some people report a substantial improvement in their symptoms or the end of their incontinence completely.